Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Classification results

-The results of the five runs of the KL loss and the proposed JS losses on the biased histopathology data set are compared in this section.

-It is evident from Fig.~\ref{fig:acc_histo} that both the proposed JS losses perform better than the KL loss in all five runs with different training and validation sets.
-Since this data set is biased toward the negative class, the improvement in performance shown by the proposed JS losses is attributed to better regularisation and generalization capabilities of the loss functions.
+Five runs were performed with different mutually exclusive training and validation tests to compare the results of the KL loss and the proposed JS losses.
+The accuracy of the noisy CIFAR-10 test data set at varying noise levels is presented in Fig.~\ref{fig:pt1_pt5} and Fig.~\ref{fig:pt6_pt9}.
+It is evident that the accuracy of both the proposed JS losses is better than KL for all the noise level cases.
+Further, the difference in accuracy between KL loss and the JS losses shows an increasing trend with increasing noise levels.
+This demonstrates the regularising capability of the proposed JS losses.
+The results of the five runs of the KL loss and the proposed JS losses on the biased histopathology data set are compared in Fig.~\ref{fig:acc_histo}.
+It is evident that both the proposed JS losses perform better than the KL loss in all five runs with different training and validation sets.
+Since this data set is biased toward the negative class, the performance improvement shown by the proposed JS losses is attributed to better regularisation and generalization capabilities of the loss functions.

-The receiver operating characteristic (ROC) curve is a performance evaluation metric that visually plots the classification ability of a binary classifier when the discrimination threshold is varied.
-For the present binary classification problem on histopathology data set the ROC curve is plotted in Fig.~\ref{fig:roc}.
-The proposed JS losses perform better than the KL loss in terms of the area under the curve (AUC).

-The confusion matrices for various divergences are compared in Fig.\ref{fig:conf_histo}.
-The confusion matrices show that in addition to improving the accuracy of predictions, the proposed JS-G and the JS-A losses reduce the number of false negative predictions by 11.7\% and 12.8\% respectively, as compared to the KL loss.
+The receiver operating characteristic (ROC) curve is plotted in Fig.~\ref{fig:roc} for the classification of the histopathology data set.
+The proposed JS losses perform better than the KL loss in terms of the area under the curve.
+The confusion matrices in Fig.\ref{fig:confa_hist}-\ref{fig:confc_hist} show that in addition to improving the accuracy of predictions, the proposed JS-G and the JS-A losses reduce the number of false negative predictions by 11.7\% and 12.8\% respectively, as compared to the KL loss.
 Given that the data set is biased towards the negative class, this is a significant achievement.